Bone pain is often described as a deep or penetrating pain. It often is worse at night and when you move the affected limb.

-Bone pain, tenderness, or achiness is a common problem, particularly among those who are middle aged or older.
+Bone pain, tenderness, or achiness is a common problem, particularly among those who are middle-aged or older.
 As you age, your body undergoes many changes.
-Muscle size and bone density generally decrease as you become less active, making you more prone to overuse injury and bone fractures.
-You can lower your chances of fractures and stress injuries by regularly performing low-impact exercises.
+Muscle size and bone density generally decrease as you become less active.
+This makes you more prone to overuse injury and bone fractures.

 Bone pain can be caused by a wide variety of conditions, including: